-The age-old migration of pronghorn in Wyoming, one of the longest migrations of land animals in North America, will be safer for both pronghorn and humans this year.
-Two new wildlife overpasses and a series of underpasses designed to save the pronghorn and other animals from deadly interactions with traffic have been completed in Sublette County.
+The age-old migration of pronghorn in Wyoming, one of the longest migrations of land animals in North America, will be safer for both pronghorn and humans in the future.
+Two wildlife overpasses and a series of underpasses designed to save the pronghorn and other animals from deadly interactions with traffic have been completed in Sublette County.
 They’ll be put to the test as the herd moves south to its wintering grounds.

 Jon Beckmann is a field ecologist for the Wildlife Conservation Society, which conducted the study under the NFWF grant.
 He says that protecting the 125-mile migration route is crucial as pronghorn habitat continues to shrink.
 “Almost 75 percent of the pronghorns’ long-distance migration routes have been lost,” he said.